AlineAl/LaDevdelaToileV3/README.md

     }
 ```

-### Add your known **VNements** links in the `src/datas` folder
+### Add your known **events** links in the `src/datas` folder
 - Go to the `datas` folder
-- Click on the `VNements.ts` file
+- Click on the `events.ts` file
-- Add your VNements in the file with the following format:
+- Add your event in the file with the following format:
 ```
     {
         title: 'Write title of the meetup here',
         description: 'Add a low description',
-        path: 'Share the path of the meetup here'
+        path: 'Share the path of the meetup here',
+        location: {
+            city: 'Write the city of the meetup here',
+            coordinates: [latitude of city, longitude of city] },
     }
 ```